 In accordance with A.R.S. §16-956(C), the Commission may adopt rules to carry out the purposes of the Citizens Clean Elections Act.
+In 2019, the Commission began implementing Proposition 306.

-The Commission proposes and adopts rules in public meetings, with at least sixty days allowed for interested parties to comment after the rules are proposed.
-After consideration of the comments received in day comment period. the sixty Commission may adopt the rule in an open meeting.
+The Commission proposes and adopts rules in public meetings, with at least sixty days allowed for interested parties to comment after the rules proposed.
+After are consideration of the comments received in sixtv dav the the comment period, Commission may adopt the rule in an open meeting.